saikotek/docs/pages/public_cloud/public_cloud_network_services/known-limits/guide.en-gb.md

 When updating an allocation pool, e.g. from `[10.0.0.2:10.0.0.255]` to `[10.0.0.128:10.0.0.255]`, **all IPs already used prior to the allocation pool update are kept even if they are not in the new allocation pool.**

-For instance, if the subnet DHCP is activated, the IPs  `10.0.0.2` and `10.0.0.3` will be used by DHCP servers and will be still used after the pool update.
+For instance, if the subnet DHCP is activated, the IPs `10.0.0.2` and `10.0.0.3` will be used by DHCP servers and will still be used after the pool update.

-In order to release these IPs, you need to delete the two DHCP ports, they will be recreated automatically in the updated allocation pool.
-This can be done in Horizon or using the Openstack CLI.
+In order to release these IPs, you need to delete the two DHCP ports.
+They will be recreated automatically in the updated allocation pool.
+This can be done in Horizon or using the OpenStack CLI.

 For instance, you can delete all the dhcp ports from the private network with ID <PRIVATE_NETWORK_ID> with:

 ```bash
 openstack port list --network <PRIVATE_NETWORK_ID> --device-owner network:dhcp -f value -c ID | xargs -I {} openstack port delete {}
 ```

-then check the newly created port that should be inside the updated IP allocation pool with:
+Then check the newly created port that should be inside the updated IP allocation pool with:

 ```bash
 openstack port list --network <PRIVATE_NETWORK_UID> --device-owner network:dhcp
 +--------------------------------------+------+-------------------+---------------------------------------------------------------------------+--------+